 Bacteria, parasites and viruses can cause diarrhea.
 Less commonly, gastric ulcers and lactose intolerance can also cause the condition.
 Treatment involves giving antibiotics, as well as fluids to prevent dehydration caused by diarrhea.

 Equine probiotics can be helpful to treat several problems involving the GI tract.
 It helps keep the digestive system fully functional.
 Generally, equine probiotics are often recommended for use in horses and foals with gastrointestinal problems as well as those that are taking antibiotics.
-For a good choice of probiotics for horses and foals, trust AbActive.
+For a good choice of probiotics for horses and foals, use AbActive.